 - Get the names, addresses, and telephone numbers of witnesses–both customers and employees.
 If you cannot do this at the time of the accident, do so as soon as possible afterward.

 - Get a good look at whatever you tripped over or slipped on.
-Get pictures if possible.
+Take lots of photos if possible.
+Treat it in many ways like you would gathering details following an auto accident.

 - Pay careful attention to anything the employees might say.
 If any of them admit to knowing about the hazard, be sure to get his or her name.